malariagen/vector-data/docs/ag3/methods.md

 from the read counts based on the expected coverage of each window given its GC content ([Abyzov et al. 2011](https://doi.org/10.1101/gr.114876.110)).
-For each 300 bp window we computed the percentage of (G + C) nucleotides to the nearest percentage point within the reference sequence and then divided the read counts in each window by the mean read count over all autosomal windows with the same (G + C) percentage.
-To minimize the impact of copy number variation when calculating these normalizing constants, we excluded windows from the calculation of mean read counts for which previous analyses of genome accessibility have found evidence for excessively high or low coverage or ambiguous alignment (windows with <90% sites passing site filters, referred to as "accessible windows").
+For each 300 bp window we computed the percentage of (G+C) nucleotides to the nearest percentage point within the reference sequence and then divided the read counts in each window by the median read count over all autosomal windows with the same (G+C) percentage.
+To minimize the impact of copy number variation when calculating these normalizing constants, we excluded windows from the calculation of mean read counts with <90% sites passing site filters or with >50% reads aligned with zero mapping quality.
 The normalized coverage values were then multiplied by a factor of 2, so that genome regions with a normal diploid copy number should have an expected normalized coverage of 2.

 Before examining the normalized coverage data for evidence of copy number variation, we applied two filters to exclude windows for which coverage may be an unreliable indicator of copy number.
-The first filter removed windows in which >2% of reads were aligned with mapping quality 0, which indicates that a read is mapped ambiguously and could be mapped equally well to a different genomic location.
+The first filter removed windows in which >50% of reads were aligned with mapping quality 0, which indicates that a read is mapped ambiguously and could be mapped equally well to a different genomic location.
+This filter was calculated separately for *An. arabiensis* and (*An. gambiae* + *An. coluzzii*).
 The second filter removed windows for which the percentage (G+C) content was extreme and rarely represented within the accessible reference sequence, that is, fewer than 100 accessible windows with the same (G+C) percentage, because the small number of windows makes the calculation of a (G+C) normalizing constant unreliable.
 Windows retained for analysis were referred to as "filtered windows".
-The filtered windows were computed separately for *An. arabiensis* and for (*An. gambiae* + *An. coluzzii*), to account for differences between the species.
+The filtered windows were computed separately for *An. arabiensis* and for (*An. gambiae* + *An. coluzzii*), based on the AIM species calls, to account for differences between the species.
+One individual with an intermediate species call between these two groups were excluded.

 ### HMM inference of copy number state